-California's new GHG initiative, AB 32, further addressed in R.11-03-012, enacted the Cap-and-Trade Program that is anticipated to begin in November 2012 with compliance starting January 1, 2013.
+California's new GHG initiative, AB 32, further addressed in R.11-03-012, enacted the Cap-and-Trade Program that began in November 2012 with compliance starting January 1, 2013.
 The Cap-and-Trade Program will require allowances for all carbon emissions resulting from SDG&E generation, imports and tolling agreements.
-In accordance with the pending R.10-05-006 and the approved Advice Letter 2387-E, all costs associated with SDG&E's compliance with GHG requirements will be included and recovered in SDG&E's ERRA.
-A summary of the proposed GHG 2013 forecast is contained in the direct testimony of SDG&E witness Ryan Miller.
+As stated above, due to a Proposed Decision in the GHG OIR, GHG costs will be deferred until the Commission has finalized the methodology of cost recovery and revenue allocation associated with free allowances.

-This concludes my direct testimony.
+This concludes my amended direct testimony.